Welcome to Spring Transfer Orientation

 You must bring a government-issued photo ID in order to receive your card, such as a passport or a driver's license.
 You will not be given your Binghamton University ID card without this documentation.

 Students will be provided select meals during their Orientation session.
 Transfer students will be provided lunch during their Orientation session.
-On-campus meal plans will be activated beginning with breakfast on Wednesday, Jan.
-11. Your ID card is required to purchase meals in the dining halls.

 Math Placement Test

 Over 1,400 students take an introductory calculus course (Math 220, for Calculus for Business and Management; or Math 224, Differential Calculus/Math 225, Integral Calculus) each year.
 Some students take it because it is one way to fulfill the SUNY requirement for a mathematical reasoning course; some students take it because it is required for their major in the sciences, or required for medical school or other health-related graduate program.
 Many more take calculus because they are interested in the subject for its own sake, and because they wish to develop their analytical skills.

 Calculus is a challenging course — at Binghamton and most universities.
 Even if you took calculus in high school, you are likely to find introductory calculus a challenging course.
 To help place students in the most appropriate mathematics/reasoning course, the Department of Mathematics requires each student to take a math placement test.
 The placement test schedule is available online.
 Note that this test is offered during your Orientation program (Jan.
 17 and 18, 7:30am-8:30am), so be sure to talk to your Orientation Advisor during Orientation if you need to take the test.